-The unit provides Master of Applied Science students with an overview of Australian horticultural and grain crop production and management.
-Study includes agroecological aspects of fruit, vegetable and grain crop production in Australia and the growth and development of the major crop species.
-Principles underlying canopy and nutrient management, flowering and fruit development, yield formation and post-harvest quality are examined.
-The practical component includes two experiments on seed germination and plant nutrition, plus a seminar.
-Students will also be expected to develop excellent laboratory record keeping and reporting skills.
+The unit provides students with an overview of intensive and extensive crop production and management.
+Study includes agro-ecological aspects of fruit, vegetable and grain crop production in Australia and the growth and development of the major crop species.
+Principles underlying canopy and nutrient management, flowering and fruit development, yield formation and crop regulation are examined.

 |Unit name||Crop Production|

 |Discipline||Agriculture and Food Systems|

 |Delivered By||University of Tasmania|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).